Recoil Reduction In a CCW Gun

 About The Author

 Born in southeastern Washington State, Sam Hoober graduated in 2011 from Eastern Washington University.
 He resides in the great Inland Northwest, with his wife and child.
-His varied interests include camping, hunting, concealed carry, and spending time at the gun range as often as possible..
+His varied interests and hobbies include camping, fishing, hunting, and spending time at the gun range as often as possible.